tkw1536/blog.guys.wtf/content/2025/07/08/go-empty-struct.md

 Because the `HashSet` struct does not hide the underlying map in an unexported field this is perfectly legitimate [^6].
 What happens in such a case?

-For one, the implementation of the `All` method would be wrong, as it would still return both keys.
+For one, the implementation of the `All` method would be wrong, as it would suddenly return the keys `42` and `69`.
 It does not check if keys in the map are `true`, but blindly returns all keys.
-A correct implementation of the `All()` method requires checking if the associated value is true:
+A correct implementation of the `All()` method requires such a check:

 ```go
 func (s HashSet[E]) All() iter.Seq[E] {